Atrial Fibrillation Treatment

 Atrial fibrillation is treated with lifestyle changes, medicines, and procedures, including surgery, to help prevent blood clots, slow your heartbeat, or restore your heart’s normal rhythm.

-Your doctor may recommend adopting heart-healthy lifestyle changes, including those listed below.
+Your provider may recommend adopting the following heart-healthy lifestyle changes:

 - Aim for a healthy weight to reduce the severity and number of atrial fibrillation episodes you have.